The Common Program of the People's Republic of China 1949-1954

 Between 1953 and 1956, Shanghai underwent a significant shift in its industrial landscape, moving from a predominantly private-sector model to one dominated by jointly owned and state-controlled enterprises.
 In 1953, 29,485 private industrial enterprises were the backbone of Shanghai's industry, responsible for a remarkable 99% of the city's total industrial output.
 However, by 1956, this had dramatically changed.
 These private businesses were consolidated and transformed into 16,768 jointly owned enterprises, which, by then, produced 66.5% of Shanghai's industrial output value.

 While these capitalists rarely embraced socialization due to genuine ideological conviction, they had their own compelling reasons to expedite the transition.
 Operating as private enterprises within a state-controlled economy proved to be an ambiguous and often unworkable arrangement.
 Moving towards joint state-private enterprises, managed by state companies, offered a more defined and potentially stable future.
 This arrangement provided a stable income and reduced the operational responsibilities of private owners.
-Notably, some entrepreneurs actively sought joint venture status, recognizing the benefits of state support in areas such as supply chain management and labor relations.
+Notably, some entrepreneurs actively sought joint venture status, recognizing the benefits of state support in areas such as supply chain management and labor relations, while overburdened government officials in Shanghai appear to have been reluctant to take over administration of the complex, chaotic, and struggling silk industry.

 Ho (2000).
 Pages 30-31 [↩] [Cite]